lakritidis/FLAGR/README.md

 Alternatively, PyFLAGR can be installed from the sources by navigating to the directory where `setup.py` resides:

-`pip install /path/to/setup.py`
+`pip install .`

-## Compiling FLAGR as a shared library

-The FLAGR shared library has been already pre-built and tested with the GCC compiler.
-The FLAGR Github repository includes the appropriate `.so` and `.dll` dynamic libraries in the `pyflagr` directory, so PyFLAGR can be immediately installed without compilation.

-Nevertheless, in case a custom rank aggregation method has been implemented with FLAGR, or any modification in the C++ code has been made, FLAGR must be rebuilt and PyFLAGR must be reinstalled.
-For Linux-based systems with the GCC compiler, FLAGR can be built as a shared library by invoking the following system command:

-`g++ -O3 -Wall -Werror -shared -std=c++11 -fPIC /path/to/cflagr/cflagr.cpp -o /path/to/so/flagr.so`

-This command will generate the necessary `.so` library.

-For Windows-based systems with the GCC compiler, FLAGR can be built as a Dynamic Link Library by invoking the following system commands:

-* `g++ -O3 -c -o flagr.o /path/to/cflagr/dllflagr.cpp`
-* `g++ -O3 -o /path/to/dll/flagr.dll -s -shared flagr.o -Wl,--subsystem,windows`

-This command will generate the necessary `.dll` library.
-An automated procedure for compiling FLAGR as a DLL can be executed from the makedll.bat batch file included in this repository.

 ## Importing and using PyFLAGR

 PyFLAGR groups its supported rank aggregation methods in four modules:

 1. `Comb`: In this module the `CombSUM` and `CombMNZ` methods are implemented.
-Each method comes in four variants according to the rank/score normalization method: `Borda`, `rank`, `score` and `z-score` \[1\].
+Each method comes in four variants according to the rank/score normalization method.
 Future releases of FLAGR will also include CombAVG, CombMAX and CombMIN.
-2. `Majoritarian`: Includes `CondorcetWinners`, `CopelandWinners` and `OutrankingApproach` \[2\].
+2. `Majoritarian`: Includes `CondorcetWinners`, `CopelandWinners` and `OutrankingApproach`.
-3. `MarkovChains`: The fourth and most popular method (termed `MC4`) based on Markov Chains is implemented \[6\].
+3. `MarkovChains`: The fourth and most popular method (termed `MC4`) based on Markov Chains is implemented.
 Future releases of FLAGR will include the other three implementations.
 4. `Weighted`: This module implements several self-weighting rank aggregation methods.
 These methods automatically identify the expert voters and include:
- 1. The Preference Relations Graph method of \[3\].
+ 1. The Preference Relations Graph method of Desarkar et.al, 2016.
- 2. The Agglomerative method of \[4\].
+ 2. The Agglomerative method of Chatterjee et.al, 2018.
- 3. The Iterative, Distance-Based method of \[5\].
+ 3. The Iterative, Distance-Based method of Akritidis et.al, 2022.

 The following statements demonstrate the imports of all PyFLAGR rank aggregation methods in a typical jupyter notebook.
 ```